 June Harper — don’t let Wade take this one too

-Ellie had stared at that line until the room blurred.
+Ellie had stared at that line until the motel room blurred.

-Grandma Mae had tried to snatch the page away.
+Grandma Mae had tried to take the page from her.

-Then she sat down on the edge of the motel bed and told the truth she had buried for years because truth had never once paid their rent.
+Then she sat down on the bed, old lungs rattling with grief and defeat, and told the truth she had buried for years because truth had never once paid their bills.

 June Harper had written songs.

-Wade Colton had been a hungry nobody when they met, sleeping on couches and borrowing guitars he couldn’t restring.
+Wade Colton had been a hungry nobody when they met — sleeping on couches, borrowing guitars he couldn’t restring, turning gratitude into charm because charm was often the only thing he had to trade.
 June let him hear her demos.
 Helped him shape verses.
-Passed him titles.
-Trusted him because talent always mistook need for loyalty.
+Gave him titles.
+Trusted him because talented people, especially women without money, are too often taught to mistake need for sincerity.

 Then came one song too good to share.